cds-snc/ato/internal_tools/google_workspace.md

 As of 2021, Google Workspace is available via the SSC Cloud Brokering Service process.
 CDS currently procures Google Workspace via this SSC vehicle.

 Moving from unclassified-only to Protected A information will allow Google Workspace to be used with types of information that were previously not available.
-[Previous internal CDS ATO processes](https://drive.google.com/file/d/1uSmqx4_tQGJE6WcCviXvJILUfp5A38xr/view?usp=sharing) have authorized the use of Google Workspace for HR and talent recruitment-related information; this internal ATO broadens that scope to all Protected A data.
+[Previous internal CDS ATO processes](https://drive.google.com/file/d/1uSmqx4_tQGJE6WcCviXvJILUfp5A38xr/view?usp=sharing) (internal) have authorized the use of Google Workspace for HR and talent recruitment-related information; this internal ATO broadens that scope to all Protected A data.

 Google Workspace includes [a number of key security measures](https://storage.googleapis.com/gfw-touched-accounts-pdfs/google-cloud-security-and-compliance-whitepaper.pdf), and it is widely used by prominent technology companies.
 These security measures include: